Four Powerful Ways Companies & Freelancers Can Effectively Work Together [For Hubspot]

 I’ve got clients that reply to every email and phone call and others who require I track down just to know if my messages are getting through!
 Many companies I’ve worked with have experienced this same dynamic with freelancers they’ve hired.
 When it comes to communication, we’ll want to establish a habit of doing it well and promptly.
 This alone can set us apart as a for most others.

-Freelancers, we also want to be sure we’re invoice accurately and regularly.
+Freelancers, you also want to be sure you invoice accurately and regularly.
 No client wants to get hit with a ton of backlogged invoices so make sure you send them as you work.
 Companies, make sure to pay your invoices on time or early.
 We, freelancers, have financial obligations and juggling cash flow is extra stress we’d prefer to avoid.

 Outside of communication and money, the relationship matters.
 We want to work with people we like.
 Creating a relationship outside the immediate work we’re doing builds client relational equity and it’s something we need to tap into from time to time when we hit rocky moments along the way.
 Also, when we’re doing work that is meaningful it creates an intangible value in the working relationship.